About the Author

 What Do Your Beneficiaries Need to Do to Collect Benefits?

-With a Banner Life policy, your beneficiaries can expect to provide a death certificate, provide a copy of the original policy, and fill out a claims statement to get the payout process underway.
+With a Banner Life policy, your beneficiaries can expect to provide a death certificate, a copy of the original policy, and a claims statement to initiate the payout process.

 Is Banner Life Insurance a Good Option for Physicians?